esp-rs/espmonitor/README.md

 * Resets chip on startup.
 * Can match hex sequences in output to function names in a binary.
+* Optionally builds and flashes before starting the monitor.
 * `cargo` integration.

 ## Usage